Menu

 Owned By: Cohasset Conservation Trust

-Woodland trails with vernal pools, historic stone walls, and access to Brass Kettle Brook.
-Side trail to the Pape Reservation and Lily Pond.
-Within the property the trail mileage is about 1 mile, but you can easily extend your walk into adjacent properties, including Whitney & Thayer Woods and Wompatuck State Park.
+The Brass Kettle Conservation Area in Cohasset features about a mile of woodland trails with vernal pools, historic stone walls, and access to Brass Kettle Brook.
+A side trail provides access to the Pape Reservation and Lily Pond.
+Extend your walk into adjacent properties, including Whitney & Thayer Woods and Wompatuck State Park.

 Features